 Green is a colour that symbolises regrowth and new beginnings, so what better colour to introduce into a new home or redecorated room?
 During the summer, it will blur the lines between your outdoor and indoor living spaces, and in the winter months, it will bring a touch of cheerfulness and bright colouring, great when the days are grey and drab.

 Take a look at our mood board below for some great green ideas.

 Whilst many of us know the benefits of having plants around the home, it isn't always obvious just how beneficial plants can be in promoting a healthy home.

 Plants can help to reduce stress by absorbing noise and improving air quality.
 As the world becomes a much busier and noisier place in which to live, plants are quite literally a natural remedy to the man-made and manufactured world.

-Introducing greenery around the home is certainly gaining popularity, with UK houseplant sales rising by nearly 30% in February 2016*, as social media platforms such as Instagram and Pinterest help to fuel this renewed-interest in indoor shrubs.
+Introducing greenery around the home is certainly gaining popularity, with UK houseplant sales on the increase, as social media platforms such as Instagram and Pinterest help to fuel this renewed-interest in indoor shrubs.
 The Coronavirus pandemic has also led to a renewed interest in house plants, as many of us sought to brighten up our homes during lockdown.

 Green bathroom ideas